Summer Corn, Tomato & Salmon Salad

 In the summer, when corn is at its crisp, sweet best, we like to use it in salads — it’s wonderful raw or cooked.
 Here, we’ve infused water with garlic, thyme, and bay leaves, and then blanched the corn in it for mere minutes, so it’s full of flavor but still pops when you bite into it.
 We also cut the corn from the cob in chunks, so that it has a fulsome presence in the salad.

 The corn gets tossed together with flakes of crispy salmon, fresh veggies, and peppery arugula.
-It’s dressed simply in olive oil and za’atar, an aromatic Middle Eastern spice blend made with toasted sesame seeds, thyme, marjoram, and sumac.
+It’s dressed simply in olive oil and Gelson’s Za’atar, an aromatic Middle Eastern spice blend made with toasted sesame seeds, thyme, marjoram, and sumac.
 The result is a delightful summer salad: refreshing, flavorful, and satisfying.

-It’s a salad that travels well, so we like to make it, pack it up, and take it on the go — to lunch at mom’s, to the BFF’s for a barbecue, to the patio for a glass of wine and the sunset.
+It’s a salad that travels well, so we like to make it, pack it up, and take it on the go.
 It’s particularly nice for picnics at the beach: it won’t leave you too full to leap for the frisbee.
+That said, it’s also nice on the patio with a glass of wine and the sunset.

-Our tip: After this recipe, you will undoubtedly have leftover za’atar.
+Our tip: After this recipe, you will undoubtedly have leftover Gelson’s Za’atar.
 You can use it as a rub for grilled meats and veggies, swirl it into spreadable cheese or hummus, or whisk it into your breadcrumbs to give fried fish, chicken, and onion rings more flavor.

 3 garlic cloves, crushed